monika76five/Probability/README.md

 # Probability

-- Teaching and learning material (Spring 2021 iteration of MATH 241 Probability at Vassar College, NY)
+## This repo contains teaching and learning material of MATH 241 Probability at Vassar College, NY

 1. Lectures folder: lecture files (.Rmd and .pdf).
 2. Homework folder: homework files (.tex and .pdf).